jchoudhry/manager/README.md

 Here are some things I love.
 If you ever want to strike up a casual conversation and don't know what to talk about these are good bets:

-* Interior design

-* Yoga & Fitness

 * Countries to visit

+* Fitness related activities, such as yoga

+* Recipes or DIY projects (really, anything we can create with our hands)

 ---

 ### Miscellaneous

-**I can be an introvert** - Do not confuse my quiet with lack of engagement
+**I can be an introvert** - Do not confuse my quietness with a lack of engagement

 **When I ask you to do something that feels poorly defined** - You should ask me for both clarification and a call for importance.
 These questions can save everyone a lot of time.